fmeiraf/poap_analysis/analysis/ETH_Denver_analysis.md

 # Analysis

+_To mark a wallet as an ETH Denver attendee I considered: POAP mints, SPORK token holdings and Bufficorn mintings_.

 ## POAP minting

 The number of new unique wallets (which we could in some sense assume as number of attendees, but with caution because people might have 2+ wallets) have sky rocketed on 2021, as well as the number of tokens minted.